What is tagging?

 Graffiti Task Force

-If you have any information that may assist the Graffiti Task Force detectives in the investigation of any particular tagging or graffiti related incident, you can e-mail the GTF at email@example.com.
+If you have any information that may assist the Graffiti Task Force detectives in the investigation of any particular tagging or graffiti related incident, you can e-mail the Graffiti Task Force at firstname.lastname@example.org.
 If you would like to report graffiti for removal, call (877) STOP-TAG or (877) 786-7824.